tualo/crossmon-server/README.md

     npm install crossmon-server -g

+To start with a sample configuration gattering the cpu usage of the current machine you can use the setup script.

+    crossmon-server simplesetup

 A sample configuration file can be found in the module directory.
 At the startup crossmon-server searches for a configuration file.
 This is the search order: